Ingibjörg Sólrún Gísladóttir: Later career

 On 19 July 2017, Sólrún began her mandate as the Director of OSCE Office for Democratic Institutions and Human Rights, where she succeeded Michael Georg Link.
 In June 2020, the governments of Tajikistan and Turkey blocked the renewal of Ingibjörg Sólrún's mandate.
 She subsequently led the OSCE's Observation Mission in the 2020 Ukrainian local elections.

 In 2021, Sólrún was appointed by United Nations Secretary-General António Guterres as his new Deputy Special Representative for Political Affairs and Electoral Assistance of the United Nations Assistance Mission for Iraq (UNAMI), under the leadership of Special Representative Jeanine Hennis-Plasschaert.

-In August 2022, Guterres appointed Sólrún to the United Nations fact-finding mission regarding the Olenivka prison massacre, led by Carlos Alberto dos Santos Cruz.
+In August 2022, Guterres appointed Sólrún to the United Nations fact-finding mission, led by Carlos Alberto dos Santos Cruz, regarding the Olenivka prison massacre in Ukraine.